 Open a Stocks & Shares Junior ISA and start saving for

-University fees, driving lessons or a house deposit?
-A Stocks and Shares Junior ISA is a great way to save or invest in your child’s future.
+Whether you're saving for university fees, driving lessons or a house deposit, a Stocks and Shares Junior ISA is a great way to save or invest in your child’s future.
 Parents, grandparents, family and friends can contribute to give a child the best start on their journey into adulthood.
 The sooner you open a Stocks & Shares Junior ISA, the bigger the head start you could give them.

 What is a Junior ISA?